Course Description

 - Manage and configure security services in Windows Server 2022.

-- Manage and configure high availability and disaster recovery services on Windows Server 2022.
+- Manage and configure high availability and disaster recovery services in Windows Server 2022.

 Module 1: Windows Server Administration

-This module covers management tools for Windows Server and also introduces releases of Windows Server 2022.
+This module covers administration tools for Windows Server and also introduces Windows Server 2022 releases.

 - Overview of Windows Server administration principles and tools